josiahpotts/projects/README.md

 $> npm start
 ```
   - Note: phpMyAdmin database no longer accessable on school servers.
 Will edit to new database in upcoming versons.

+4/20/2023 - MinHeap directory added
+This is a portfolio project from CS261 Data Structures -- Test code was provided by instructor.
+Use:
+  - Download directory.
+  - Run min_heap.py (test cases already established in the file)